Related Posts

 The specific symptoms experienced by individuals with muscular dystrophy can vary depending on the type and severity of the disease.
 However, common symptoms include:

-– Progressive muscle weakness: Muscles gradually become weaker over time, leading to difficulties with movement and everyday tasks.
+– Progressive muscle weakness: Muscles gradually weaken over time, leading to difficulties with movement and everyday tasks.

 – Loss of muscle mass: Muscular dystrophy causes the gradual loss of muscle tissue, leading to a decrease in overall muscle size and strength.